 Don't worry if you're not confident in identifying owl calls.
 We've got some great information pages on owls, which provide you with all the information you will need.

-We have some exciting research planned for our nation's owls.
+We have some further exciting research planned for our nation's owls.
 Check out future plans for Project Owl.

 You can also help by donating to our owl appeal, which will greatly help us in organising this body of research.